Steeeephen/LAVA/README.md

 ## Output

+The raw data is saved as a csv, named positions.csv

+As well as this, the program will automatically draw up some basic graphs about each individual game:

 ### Level One:
 An html for each champion on blue & red side, totalling 10.
 The file will contain interactive graphs of each player's in-game position until the 90 second mark.
 ![Level One Example](/markdown_assets/levelone_example.png)